French renaissance put to the test against Germany

 They have come close in the past two tournaments, reaching the last four but stumbled at the penultimate hurdle.

-After a laboured extra time 2-1 win over Algeria in the round of 16, the Germans are facing mounting pressure from their fans, desperate to see an end of their title drought.
+After a labored extra time 2-1 win over Algeria in the round of 16, the Germans are facing mounting pressure from their fans, desperate to see an end of their title drought.

 "You get games like that in a tournament and you just have to battle your way through," said Germany coach Joachim Loew.
 "In a tournament you cannot always play fantastic football."